filbeam/contracts/README.md

 # FilBeam Contract

-FilBeam is an upgradeable smart contract for managing CDN and cache-miss usage-based payments in the Filecoin ecosystem.
+FilBeam is a smart contract for managing CDN and cache-miss usage-based payments in the Filecoin ecosystem.
 It provides batch processing capabilities and flexible decimal pricing support.

 ## Features

 - **Usage Reporting**: Single and batch methods for reporting CDN and cache-miss usage
 - **Rail Settlements**: Independent settlement for CDN and cache-miss payment rails
-- **Upgradeable**: UUPS proxy pattern for contract upgrades
+- **Access Control**: Separate roles for contract management and usage reporting

 ## Built with Foundry